Circle of Palms Plaza

 The Circle of Palms Plaza is located in downtown San Jose, California.
-It is composed of a ring of palm trees encircling a California State Seal, and designates the California Historical Marker 461, the site of California's first state capital from 1849-1851.
+It is composed of a ring of palm trees encircling a California State Seal, and designates the California Historical Marker 461, the site of California's first state capital from 1849 to 1851.

 History

-When California became part of the USA in 1850, San Jose was the oldest civilian settlement dating back to its establishment in 1777, and selected the first official state capital of California.
+When California became part of the US in 1850, San Jose was the oldest civilian settlement dating back to its establishment in 1777, and selected the first official state capital of California.
 A two-story adobe hotel built around 1830 became the first state capitol and hosted the first legislative sessions in 1850 and 1851.
-This site is now the Circle of Palms Plaza, or California Historical Marker 461.
+The capitol site is designated as California Historical Marker 461.
+From 1866 to 1887, the Market Street Chinatown occupied the entire block.
+The settlement was the center of Chinese-American life in the Santa Clara Valley, until it was destroyed by arson.
+The site was redeveloped into a plaza in the 1980s.

 Description

 The Circle of Palms Plaza is a ring of palm trees encircling a California State Seal, located between the Fairmont San Jose Hotel, the KQED building (Silicon Valley Financial Center) and the San Jose Museum of Art.

-The concrete around the state seal contains quotes from the 1849 state constitutional convention in Monetery where San Jose was chosen as the capital.
+The concrete around the state seal contains quotes from the 1849 state constitutional convention in Monterey where San Jose was chosen as the capital.